tw-mosip/inji-vc-renderer/kotlin/docs/inji-vc-renderer-flow.md

 ## InjiVcRenderer Library Flow

-This document provides a comprehensive overview of the process for presenting the VC in Inji Wallet using gsthe Inji VC Renderer Library and the conversion of SVG to PDF.
+This document explains how the Inji VC Renderer Library renders VC data into SVG templates in the Wallet and how to convert SVG into PDF.

 ### Actors involved
 1. User
-2. Inji Wallet
+2. Wallet
 3. Inji VC Renderer Library (Library for rendering VC using SVG templates)
 4. Pixelpass (Library for generating QR code image)